One-Rep Max Calculator

 Why is knowing your maximum lift useful?

 The result from the one-rep max calculator can be used to track your progress or to compare yourself to others, for example, with the Wilks score.
-This is a pretty standard measure of your weightlifting abilities that can help you tell who's a better lifter regardless of their sex or weight.
+This is a pretty standard measure of your weightlifting abilities that can help you tell who's a better lifter regardless of sex or weight.
+If you're curious, the Wilks calculator can help you find yours.

 Tracking your one-rep maximum may also indicate that there's something wrong with your technique or particular muscle group if the progress is different than expected.
 Additionally, the single repetition maximum percentage is used in some exercise plans, for example, in powerlifting or CrossFit Workouts of the Day (usually referred to as WODs).